Rinku Rajguru: Career

 In 2022, she made her Bollywood debut with Jhund.
+After a series of flops, in 2023 she appeared in critically and commercial successful film Jhimma 2 a film directed by Hemant Dhome and the second instalment in the Jhimma series.
+It has grossed over ₹14 crore, emerging as the year's third highest grossing Marathi film.

-Rajguru, along with Lara Dutta, debuted in digital space through Hotstar's action-comedy Hundred, released in 2020.
+Rajguru debuted in digital space through Hotstar's action-comedy Hundred, released in 2020.
 In 2021, she was seen in ZEE5's 200 Halla Ho.